Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Related Work

-One theme that consistently comes up in non-use literature is that it is not easy for people to refrain from use when it comes to products that have some benefit in their life, even if the benefit(s) come with a host of drawbacks.
-Challenges include the struggles of ``relapsing'' and ``withdrawing'' from social media \cite{baumer2015missing, baumer2013limiting}, along with issues related to social media profiles as a form of public presentation ~\cite{lampe_use_perception}.
-Recently, \citeauthor{saxena2020methods} reviewed many of these typologies of non-use \cite{saxena2020methods}.
-In one salient example, \citeauthor{brubaker2016departing} study individuals who left Grindr, a geo-social dating app, - "even among those who deleted the app, only a minority tried to close their accounts or remove personal data...[putting them] in a paradoxical position of thinking they have left while their profile - or data - continues on." \cite{brubaker2016departing}
+One common theme in the non-use literature is that it is not easy for people to refrain from use when it comes to products that have some benefit in their life, even if the benefit(s) come with a host of long-term drawbacks.
+People often speak of their technology use as a type of addiction, using terms like `relapsing'' and ``withdrawing'' \cite{baumer2015missing, baumer2013limiting}.
+Challenges also emerge related to the public presentation role of social media profiles ~\cite{lampe_use_perception}.
+Even if people stop using a technology, they may not necessarily delete their data.
+In studying individuals who left Grindr, a dating app, \citeauthor{brubaker2016departing} found that ``even among those who deleted the app, only a minority tried to close their accounts or remove personal data...[putting them] in a paradoxical position of thinking they have left while their profile --- or data --- continues on'' \cite{brubaker2016departing}.

-On the other hand, the very same non-use literature also suggests that users already engage in protest actions for reasons relating to privacy, data use, addiction, and other reasons~\cite{baumer2013limiting,baumer2015missing,li_how_2019,stieger_who_2013}.
-Relatedly, focusing on the case of bioethics, Benjamin makes the case that broad support of ``informed refusal'' provides a means to developing a justice-oriented paradigm of science and technology \cite{benjamin_informed_2016}; in other words, there already exist non-users who engage in informed refusal.
-Finally, \citeauthor{casemajor_non-participation_2015} and \citeauthor{portwood2013media} argue that non-participation in digital media can be an explicitly political action\cite{casemajor_non-participation_2015, portwood2013media}.

-In closely related work, \citeauthor{li_how_2019} conducted a survey to better understand "protest users", people who stop or change their use of tech to protest tech companies\cite{li_how_2019}.
-The survey results suggested that there is a large number of people interested in protest use: half of respondents were interested in becoming protest users of a company, and 30\% were already engaged in protest use.
+The non-use literature also indicates that people engage in protest-related use and non-use behaviors for reasons relating to privacy, data practices, perceived addiction, and other issues ~\cite{baumer2013limiting,baumer2015missing,li_how_2019,stieger_who_2013}.
+Anyone engaging in such behaviors is a potential participant in data leverage campaigns. \citeauthor{casemajor_non-participation_2015} and \citeauthor{portwood2013media} argue separately that non-participation in digital media can be an explicitly political action\cite{casemajor_non-participation_2015, portwood2013media}. \citeauthor{li_how_2019} conducted a survey to better understand ``protest users'', or people who stop or change their use of tech to protest tech companies\cite{li_how_2019}.
+The results suggested that there is a large number of people interested in protest use: half of respondents were interested in becoming protest users of a company, and 30\% were already engaged in protest use.

-Overall, understanding non-use is enormously helpful in understanding the potential impact of data leverage.
-As we will further discuss below, data leverage raises the stakes of non-use: in some potential cases, giving non-users more power and in other cases excluding non-users.